arnauvb/more-less-box-2/README.md

 The first thing to do is a heading.

-You have to write <h1> (in order to open the heading), followed by the text you want to use as the heading, and then adding </h1> to close the heading.
+You have to write `<h1>´(in order to open the heading), followed by the text you want to use as the heading, and then adding `</h1>´ to close the heading.

 The next step is to create some paragraphs, in order to give some content and body to your website.